browserengineering/book/book/forms.md

 ```

 [^atomic-inline-input]: See also the footnote earlier about how atomic inlines
 are often special in these kinds of ways.
+It's worth noting that there are
+various other ways that our browser does not fully implement all the
+complexities of inline painting---one example is that it does not correctly
+paint nested inlines with different background colors.

 With these changes the browser should now draw `input` and `button`
 elements as blue and orange rectangles.